Diwan: Amir's Health Condition Remains Stable

-In a statement, Amiri Diwan Minister Sheikh Mohammad Al-Abdullah Al-Sabah expressed wishes of good health and swift recovery for His Highness the Amir, calling on the public to verify news in regards to His Highness's health from official sources. (end)
+In a statement, Amiri Diwan Minister Sheikh Mohammad Al-Abdullah Al-Sabah also prayed to Almighty allah to bestow good health and swift recovery upon His Highness the Amir. (end)

 hb